wizo06/japanese/docs/grammar/fundamentals/particles.md

 ### 「で」

-The particle 「で」 also has many functions, and can be summarized as the **boundary** particle.
+The particle 「で」 also has many functions, which I like to summarize as the **boundary** particle.

 ???+ info "Function 1: Marks the place where an action takes place"
     **Example 1**